Deathcare: History

+For example, among the Basotho people of Lesotho, funeral rites include animal slaughter, burial with possessions, and communal support that emphasizes the deceased’s continued care and guidance from ancestors.
+Across diverse Indigenous cultures, these practices reflect both spiritual traditions and relationships with the natural environment, involving resources using animals, water, and land.
+Recognizing and respecting these traditions is essential for developing culturally sensitive and sustainable deathcare approaches that honor indigenous beliefs and their relationship with the environment.
+In areas that allowed for access to hospital systems, this inevitably resulted in a greater proportion of deaths occurring in hospitals rather than at home, thus bolstering the change from home-based care to professional, funeral home-based care of the deceased in the urban West.
+These shifts reflect broader changes in medicalization, industrialization, and the professionalization of deathcare practices.

+Deathcare practices also vary across cultural and national contexts.
 In other countries, the social practices around deathcare vary compared to the U.S. For instance, in Hindu culture, women have been barred from attending cremation rituals, and even from touching the deceased.
 Before World War Two in Britain, women were "commonly responsible for laying-out the body", but following the war were barred from such a role given the expedient professionalization of the deathcare industry.

 21st century

+The deathcare industry has undergone significant changes primarily motivated by environmental concerns, technological innovation, and public health crises.
+New burial methods like human composting have been recognized as a sustainable alternative to traditional burial and cremation practices.
+These developments reflect growing interest in environmentally sustainable approaches to end-of-life care.

-Examples of government policy involvement include the impact of new burial methods like human composting to pressures like COVID-19 placing on those involved with deathcare as well as their families.
-In addition to government policy, the effects of COVID-19 have directly impacted those involved in deathcare: funeral directors were shown to have increased rates of burnout following the first wave of the pandemic.
+The COVID-19 pandemic placed significant strain on those involved with deathcare as well as their families.
+Funeral service providers experienced increased workloads, operation disruptions, and emotional stress due to heightened mortality rates.
+Research indicates that funeral directors experienced increased rates of burnout following the first wave of the pandemic.
+These developments reflect increased interest in environmentally sustainable approaches to end-of-life care.

+The 21st century reflects an ongoing transformation of deathcare practices shaped by sustainability concerns, technological development, and global health emergencies.

 Delivery

 Government

 National and regional governments are often responsible for providing the legal framework for deathcare to operate within, including laws and guidance on what deathcare techniques, practices, and what individuals/ organisations are involved.
 However, this has a varying level of non-government organisations, third-sector, religious, and private organisations (such as funeral homes) take part in both providing and shaping deathcare policy and practice.
 However, most research on state interactions within deathcare is limited to the US, with further research needed elsewhere.